maya-le28/maya-le28/README.md

 # 👋 Hi there!
-Welcome welcome!

 I'm Maya Le, a 4th-year Mathematics/ Statistics student at the University of Waterloo.
-I've had over 1 year of work experiences in Risk Analytics and Risk Consulting at PwC, Munich Re and EY.
+I've had 2 years of work experiences in Data Analytics and Risk Analytics at PwC, Munich Re, EY, and ESDC.
 I'm interested in Machine Learning and above all - Probablity Theory.
 Other than that, check out some of my projects from the painful 4 years as a math student!

 # Contact: